Lingering tensions prompt Toyota to mull shifting focus in China

 "We could get more bang out of that same money by focusing on southern China where we already have a (relatively) good will towards Toyota and Lexus."

-Asked about such a move, a Toyota spokesman said it was focusing on the quality of its products.
+Asked about such a move, a Toyota spokesman said it was focusing on the quality of it products.

 "The bottom line: the best thing for us as an auto maker to do in China, and in any market for that matter, is to keep making efforts to come up as quickly as possible with the kind of cars consumers deem desirable and want to embrace," Toyota's Beijing-based spokesman, Takanori Yokoi, said.